BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 **Counterspell** is the most natural call when the opponent keeps double blue up.

-It's also one of the cleanest cards against you, because it can stop Survival, Hermit Druid, Animate Dead, Naturalize, or any key spell.
+It's also one of the cleanest cards against you, because it can stop any key spell regardless.
 If you want to build a turn around an important threat, stripping Counterspell can be the first step.

 ### Daze